indieweb/wordpress-indieauth/readme.txt

 License URI: http://opensource.org/licenses/MIT
 Donate link: https://opencollective.com/indieweb

-IndieAuth is a way for doing Web sign-in, where you use your own URL to sign in to other places.
+IndieAuth is a way to allow users to use their own domain to sign into other websites and services.

 == Description ==